The Physically based material of BJS.

 AKA Glossiness in other nomenclature.

-Used to enable roughness/glossiness fetch from a separate chanel depending on the current mode.
+Used to enable roughness/glossiness fetch from a separate channel depending on the current mode.
 Gray Scale represents roughness in metallic mode and glossiness in specular mode.

 The name of the material